Mercedes-Benz loves to go big when it comes to technology and the all-new GLE is the perfect example.

 The 2020 Mercedes-Benz GLE is all new from the tires up.
 The interior is brand-new, the design is brand-new, and the technology is pretty far out.
 The thing bounces up and down automatically to get out of a snowbank or sand trap, the suspension adjusts to bumps in the road and essentially makes them disappear, and it leans into corners like a motorcycle and in the process makes you forget how heavy and bulky it actually is.

 The new GLE has some significant competition starting with the BMW X5 and Porsche Cayenne, both redesigned this year as well.
-The Audi Q7 is also a competitor and as such the GLE can now get an optional third row to accommodate up to seven passengers.
+The Audi Q7 is also a competitor given that the GLE can now get an optional third row to accommodate up to seven passengers.

 Then there’s the Volvo XC90, Land Rover Discovery, Lexus RX, Acura MDX and Range Rover Sport all vying for potential GLE buyers.
 The good news for Mercedes-Benz is that their GLE is one of the most comfortable mid-size luxury SUVs you can buy, the interior is stunning, and the technology is well executed.
 Well, for the most part at least.
 Let’s get into it.